-You may attempt to earn college credit through the portfolio process only if
+It may be possible earn college credit through the portfolio process if you:

 Creating Your Detailed Résumé

-Your résumé for portfolio screening should be comprehensive and more detailed than a résumé you would prepare for a job search.
+The résumé you submit for your portfolio screening should be comprehensive and more detailed than a résumé you would prepare for a job search.
 To help you remember experiences to include on your résumé, see Courses For Which College Credit Can Be Granted, or contact the Distance Learning Center at 800.362.5460 to receive a copy.

 You do not need to include any formal academic training already listed on your official transcripts.